Usage

 list supported column values.
 Any symbol field can also be a column value.

 Default behaviour for the tool is to generate a CSV in the default column and grouping presets.
-The auto-generated name of the output is ‘kiabom-output-HHMMSSddmmyy.csv’ which also contains the date and time of generation.
-The output will contain headers, will be for 1 board of your schematic, use GBP as the currency, and will retrieve the parts data from the suppliers.
+The auto-generated name of the output is ‘input.csv’ and will contain headers, will be for 1 board of your schematic, use GBP as the currency, and will retrieve the parts data from the suppliers.

 You can fully customise the outputted columns based on the list shown from the --list-supported-columns option.
 For example you can create a BOM with no headers, in HTML format, without parts data, that only has the Designator, DNP, Unit/Reel Price, Footprint, and Value,

-kiabom input_xml output.csv --append-columns Rating --append-groups Rating --primary-only
+kiabom input.xml -o output.csv --append-columns Rating --append-groups Rating

 More information can be outputted than just the parts data like generator info and board quantity by specifying --info and to get a total price sum by using --sum.